-Older adults may be more sensitive to the side effects of this drug, especially dizziness (more likely when standing up), drowsiness, confusion, uncontrollable movements, constipation, difficulty urinating, or blurred vision.
-Dizziness, drowsiness, and confusion can increase the risk of falling.
+Older adults may be more sensitive to the side effects of this drug, especially dizziness, lightheadedness, drowsiness, confusion, uncontrollable movements, constipation, difficulty urinating, or blurred vision.
+Dizziness, lightheadedness, drowsiness, and confusion can increase the risk of falling.

 This medication passes into breast milk.
 Consult your doctor before breast-feeding.